top of page

 What happens if we join the guardian home for a quality breeding dog but don’t intend to honor the breeding contract?

 We make a great commitment emotionally and financially to our owners and guardian dogs.
 We ask that you only enter into our guardian program if you are willing to make the same level of commitment to your dog and to us.
-Unfortunately, we have been forced to put a penalty for those who break our contact as we find some want the discounted dog but have no intentions of honoring the contract.
+Unfortunately, we have been forced to put a penalty for those who break our contract as we find some want the discounted dog but have no intentions of honoring the contract.
 We want to work with you and for this to be a win, win, win for all involved.
 We work hard to select the best of the best of our dogs for our guardian homes.
 We have a financial penalty to discourage those that would want to get a discounted dog and break the contract by using the dog for their own breeding program.
 If you are willing to make an honest commitment to us and our breeding program we will be very flexible and will do all we can to make this program work for you and your dog.

 We don't want to be controlling or intrusive into a family’s life.
 We consider our dogs and owners like extended family and enjoy the extra interaction we have with them in the guardian program.
 We are very fair and reasonable and want to work with you to make this a win, win and win situation for all of us.
 We hope that you will consider partnering with us.